Copyright © 2015 - 2022 Magnum Gunworks, LLC ™. All rights reserved.

-For maximum power, set spring tension to the minimum needed for the power level to peak.
-There's a valve-stem rebound effect that can cause power loss if too much spring tension is used.
+For maximum power, set spring tension to the minimum needed for the power level to peak at a specific number of pumps.
+With too much spring tension the valve will close faster causing power loss.

 For the best accuracy, use the least amount of spring tension needed for the gun to fire well.
 This also lightens trigger pull and reduces wear on trigger group, valve and hammer components.